 Keep in mind, both of these are somewhat premium priced.
 If you’re looking for the best tuner based on your budget, there are a few of those listed further down the line.
 But, less money also means less performance and fewer features.
 So, again, we’re going back to the question – could a phone app be enough for you?
 Be sure to at least try to install a few apps and see if they’ll do the job for now, before spending any money.

-The Best Guitar Tuners on the market
+The Best Guitar Tuners on the market in 2021

 Best Clip-On Guitar Tuner

 StroboClip is, as the name implies, a clip-on tuner.
 But, the first part of the name implies something a little bit more interesting.
 That is that this is a strobe tuner.
-Simplified, this means that it offers a much greater accuracy than a chromatic tuner.
+Simplified, this means that it offers much greater accuracy than a chromatic tuner.